 TECHNICAL SAFEGUARDS

-NOTE: Please select the statement(S) that best describe safeguards in place at your agency.

 System access is restricted to only those associates that have a need to know information to perform their job role at the agency.

 System access is reviewed and changed as needed due to change in job role.

 System access is promptly terminated upon associate termination or resignation.